Darkyon0831/ArkBeacon/README.md

 # ArkBeacon

-A powerful WebSocket server designed for ARK game automation and data handling.
+A powerful WebSocket server designed for data handling.
 ArkBeacon allows you to execute custom Python scripts via WebSocket connections and return processed data to clients in real-time.

 ## Features